jlong/luscious.vim/README.md

     Plugin jlong/luscious.vim

-And then set the theme:
+Reload your plugins, and then set the theme:

     colorscheme luscious